Typical cost range

 On smaller screens, scroll sideways to view every column clearly.

-Upfront costs buying a house UK often feels like a deposit conversation until the transaction becomes real.
+Upfront costs when buying a house in the UK often feel like a deposit conversation until the transaction becomes real.
 Then the forgotten lines appear: searches, survey fees, telegraphic transfer fees, mortgage product fees, moving costs, lock changes, cleaning, broadband setup or furnishing.
 None of those is unusual.
 The problem is simply that they are rarely shown together at the start.

 This is why many buyers feel they are close to ready, then suddenly feel stretched when the offer is accepted.
 It is not always because the purchase changed.
 Often it is because the real buying budget finally became visible.